 - Try booting the system again. - Do a conversational boot using the default SYSGEN parameters described in Section 2.1.6.
 If the system boots, run AUTOGEN.
-For more information on AUTOGEN, see the Guide to Setting Up a VMS System. - Place a backup copy of the system disk into another drive and try to boot from it.
+For more information on AUTOGEN, see the OpenVMS System Manager's Manual. - Place a backup copy of the system disk into another drive and try to boot from it.